wednesdayayay/Scrawl/README.md

   - [colorbrush/softpaint] - toggles between full RGBA control [colorbrush] and RGB with random alpha [softpaint]
   - [color random/fullrandom] - [colorrandom] one randomizes RGB with full alpha control / [fullrandom] randomizes RGBA
   - all randomized colors use the RGB&orA knobs as a max for their randomization so if you turn it all the way down that channel will not be present or anywhere between
+  - [randomcolortime] changes the amount of time between colors being randomized
+  - [backgroundrandom] randomizes both background colors
+  - [backgroundgradient] turns ON/OFF background gradient currently set to just be circle
+  - [gradient/brush color] changes if the gradient or brush is having the RGBA knobs control their color.
+This allows for coloring the background gradient and brush seperately using the same knobs
+  - [mirror] turns mirroring ON/OFF
+  - [2/4] - switches between 2 and 4 shapes for mirroing
+  - [8/16] - switches between 8 and 16 shapes for mirroing
+  - [32/64] - switches between 32 and 64 shapes for mirroing
+  - all of the above switches are toggles this may get changes later to cycle through those values
+  - not only does the shape number change but also goes to raotation amount /360 for symmetry
+  - [scale] - you can do some interesting things with this one make sure to set the number of shapes to scale between! combine with mirroring for different effects. [trix] slider becomes scale amount when scale is on else it is used as [trix]